mkocher/soloist/README.markdown

 # How do I write a solistrc file?
 It's a yaml file, currently with two lists to maintain:

-The first, _Cookbook\_Paths_, should point (using an absolute or path relative to your soloistrc file) to the directory containing your cookbooks, such was pivotal_workstation.
+The first, _cookbook\_paths_, should point (using an absolute or path relative to your soloistrc file) to the directory containing your cookbooks, such was pivotal_workstation.

-The second, _Recipes_ should be a list of recipes you wish to run.
+The second, _recipes_ should be a list of recipes you wish to run.

 # Then What?
 $> soloist